weddins/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 42.36458
 ```
-As you can see weekday mean is 35.60864 and weekend mean is 42.36458.
+As you can see weekday mean of steps per interval is 35.6 and weekend mean is 42.4.

 So, it appears that the subject was more active during the weekend.
 Also, during the weekend most steps seem to occur by around interval 1500.
-Whereas, most step during the weekday seem to occur around interval 1000.
-This indicates that the subject does most of his walking in short bursts during the weekday and most of his walking during the weekend in longer bursts of activity.
+Whereas, most steps during the weekday seem to occur around interval 1000.
+This seems to indicate that the subject does most of his walking in short bursts during the weekday and most of his walking during the weekend in longer bursts of activity.